The Moonshine Still

 The most important things to understand when you're getting started is that the fundamentals of making distilled spirits are not that complex, and that people far less sophisticated than you were doing this with more unwieldy tools nearly a thousand years ago.
 Do you think the Italians understood pH or sparging in the Middle Ages?
 Of course they didn't, but they knew how to party.

 So in basic terms, creating a distilled spirit is a two stage process: 1) Fermentation & 2) Distillation.
 Fermentation happens when microorganisms, usually yeasts, metabolize (convert) sugars into alcohol and carbon dioxide.
 When sugars from grain (corn, wheat, barley, rye) are converted by yeast into alcohol and carbon dioxide, we get beer.
 When the sugars from fruit (grapes, cherries, plums, peaches…) are converted to alcohol and carbon dioxide, we get wine.
 Beer is the pre-distilled form of whiskey and can also be the basis for vodka and gin.
 Wine is the pre-distilled form of brandy or cognac.
-So if you know how to make beer or wine, you’re only one simple step away from distilling spirits.
-And even if you don’t, directions are available here.
+So if you know how to make beer or wine, you're only one simple step away from distilling spirits.
+And even if you don't, directions are available on our site.

 Distillation is the process of attempting to separate the alcohol in an alcoholic drink from everything else.
 The form of alcohol that we enjoy in drinks is ethanol, and it boils and begins to turn to vapor at 173.1 degrees.
 Water, on the other hand, boils at 212 degrees.
 So by slowly heating a mixture that contains alcohol and water (such as beer or wine), it is possible to vaporize the ethanol while leaving most of the water in the liquid state.
 When ethanol is vaporized, it floats up and away from the liquid mixture.
 A distillation apparatus or still then cools this vapor, causing it to re-condense (turn back into liquid) and lets it run out into a container.